 - Hold a structured lessons-learned session at 30 days with the full migration team

-Common ITSM Migration Checklist ANZ Mistakes That Still Happen
+Common ITSM Migration Mistakes That Still Happen

 | Mistake | What It Looks Like | How to Prevent It |